Cornuda

-Cornuda is a comune with 6,325 inhabitants in the province of Treviso.
+Cornuda is a comune with 6,276 inhabitants in the province of Treviso.

 Physical geography

 The territory of Cornuda, which extends to the right of the Piave, is largely hilly.
 The inhabited area insists on a roughly flat area, whose altitudes vary from a minimum of 135 m a.s.l., found at the southern end, to no more than 165 m.

 Cornuda borders the following municipalities: Caerano di San Marco, Crocetta del Montello, Maser, Monfumo, Montebelluna, Pederobba.

 History

 The origins of the toponym are uncertain: a first hypothesis makes it derive from the Latin cornua ("horns"), alluding to the location of the locality, located at the eastern end of the centuriation of Asolo, municipium in Roman times.
 Another explanation links it to the two hills, similar to horns, at the foot of which the town was built.
 Still, there are those who consider it an alteration of a term meaning "crossroads", bringing it closer to the intersection between the via Feltrina and the Piovega, important arteries since ancient times.

 Civilization appeared here already in prehistoric times, as evidenced by the large quantity of stone material that emerges almost everywhere and the finds found in the San Lorenzo valley.
 During the construction of the "Filanda Serena", in 1881, the remains of an alleged Paleoveneto and Roman settlement were also identified.

 Cornuda developed during the barbarian invasions, welcoming refugees from nearby villages who were looking for a more protected position from attacks.
 Proof of its importance was the construction of a parish church, seat of one of the four archpriests into which the diocese of Treviso was divided from the end of the eighth century.
 From this period is a document that shows the name Cornuta for the first time: it recalls the debts contracted by the inhabitants with the monastery of Casier.

 The construction of the fortress is also from this period, while the castle of Colle is later.
-The fortresses, fiefs of the bishop of Treviso, were destroyed during the troubled Ezzelin period.
+The fortresses and fiefs of the bishop of Treviso were destroyed during the troubled Ezzelin period.

 Only at the end of the fourteenth century began a greater stability due to the conquest of the Serenissima.
 As in the whole of the Veneto hinterland, the agricultural economy in Cornuda also depended on the Venetian patrician families.
 There are some villas from this period.

 The fall of the Serenissima was followed by a turbulent period in which the French and Austrian administrations took turns.
 Definitely passed under the Lombard-Venetian Kingdom, in 1848 Cornuda was the setting for a battle of the Italian Risorgimento, with the victory of the Austrian army over the papal troops supported by numerous volunteers.
 However, the Habsburg period is also known for the construction of some works that brought economic prosperity; for example, the railway system was strengthened, making Cornuda a fundamental hub for the connections between the plain and the foothills.